Moreland-cas/Precise-NeRF/README.md

-# Precise Integral in NeRFs: Overcoming the Approximation Errors of Numerical Quadrature (wacv 2025)
+# Precise Integral in NeRFs: Overcoming the Approximation Errors of Numerical Quadrature (WACV 2025)

-This is the official repository of the paper "Precise Integral in NeRFs: Overcoming the Approximation Errors of Numerical Quadrature" published in WACV2025.
+This is the official repository of the paper "Precise Integral in NeRFs: Overcoming the Approximation Errors of Numerical Quadrature" published in WACV 2025.

 To run the code, first clone the repository,
 ```